Haivision/srt/docs/handshake.md

 same way in both HSv4 and HSv5 clients.
 The receiver should deploy this key to its Receiver Crypto.
-2. **Key Switch:** The bits in the data packet header concerning encryption, which should be `EK_EVEN` or `EK_ODD`, now change in value to the opposite of what they had been so far.
+2. **Key Switch:** The bits in the data packet header concerning encryption, gets toggled from `EK_EVEN` to `EK_ODD` or vice versa.
 From there on the opposite key is used (the newly generated one).
 3. **Decommission:** the old key (the key that was used with the previous flag state) is decommissioned on both the Sender and Receiver sides.
+The place for the key remains open for future key refreshing.

 **NOTE** In the implementation the handlers for KMREQ and KMRSP are the same for `UMSG_EXT`-based messages and the extension blocks in the